moritz91/medium/README.md

 yarn dev
 ```

-The website should then be available at http://localhost:3000
+The website is then available at http://localhost:3000

 ## Support